 18.1 Shoot offs should be conducted over blocks of ten targets.
 The competitors will shoot in single file.
-The shooting order will be decided by the Shoot Director, e.g. the first competitor will shoot at the first stand then the second competitor and so on.
+The shooting order will be decided by the Shoot Director, e.g. the first competitor will shoot at the first stand, then the second competitor and so on.
 The second competitor will be the first competitor at the second stand and so on.
+Exception: National Championships: Competitors are to shoot one round of 25 targets if time permits, if time does not permit then the shoot off is over blocks of ten targets.
+If scores are equal, competitors are to compete by single target elimination, i.e. each competitor is to fire at one target at a time until one competitor misses.